Financial-Times/origami/MIGRATION.md

     - `oFooterThemeDark`
     - `oFooterThemeLight`

+All custom o-footer [colours and colour usecases](https://github.com/Financial-Times/o-footer/blob/v6.1.4/src/scss/_colors.scss) have also been removed.
+Please contact Origami if your project requires these colours.

 ### Migrating from v5 to v6

 V5 -> V6 introduces the new majors of o-colors and o-typography.
 Updating to this new version will mean updating any other components that you have which are using o-colors and o-typography.
 There are no other breaking changes in this release.